graniticio/granitic/doc/ref/fac-external.md

 If your facility is disabled by default, any components declared in the facility's component definition files will still be instantiated and any configuration will still be included in your application's executable.

+### Depends

+The `Depends` field is an array of strings, each of which is an internal Granitic facility or another external facility that must be enabled in order to use this external facility correctly.

+### Builder

+The builder field is a Go struct that implements the Granitic `facility/ExternalBuilder` interface.
+The type is specified relative to the root of module that contains the manifest file.

 ---
 **Next**: [Runtime Control](rtc-index.md)